darronese/Dark-Ship/README.md

 - **Survival Mechanics**: Manage health and stamina to stay alive: avoid monsters that can attack when you're in their range
 - **Map interactions**: Players can interact with generators and be blocked by obstacles
-- **Escape Mechanics**: Fixing all generators in roder to unlock escape options
+- **Escape Mechanics**: Fixing all generators in roder to unlock escape ship

 # How to install:
 1: Clone the repository: